nmagal/Assignments/Intro to Deep Learning/README.md

 ### Neural Network
 In this assignment, a vanilla neural network is created for frame level classification of speech.
 Data is given in the form of raw mel spectrogram frames, and our predictions are frame level phoneme labels.

+## Numpy Implementations
+### Neural Network
+In this assignment, a vanilla neural network is created.
+In order to speed up convergence, batchnorm and momentum are implemented.